leplatrem/besace/README.md

 - Minimalist tech
 - Resumable file uploads
 - Self-hostable
+- Protect creation of new folders with a master password (eg. maintain usage trustworthy)

 ## Ideas for the Future

 (Eventually) *Besace* could:

-- Protect creation of new folders with a master password (eg. maintain usage trustworthy)
+- Have a configurable maximum size per folder
 - Have state (eg. get only content that changed since last download)
 - Send notifications (eg. when new content is uploaded, folder about to expire, ...)
 - Have paid options (eg. password protected, extended expiration)